secretstartups/handbook/finance/sox-internal-controls/quote-to-cash/index.html.md

 [Link to Flowchart](https://docs.google.com/presentation/d/18bk70WKJDswU7yE5vhC_LFAUMjt1LkDvrX0DVSVyZi4/edit#slide=id.g7a7540af44_0_0)

-Customers buy merchandise from the Gitlab website.
+Customers buy merchandise from the GitLab website.
 The sale transaction is updated in the [Shopify ](https://docs.google.com/document/d/10gAXdbf_21jNBIUR0KddiEHNVixTT2D86o8rtUVS9HE/edit)application.
 The income from the sale of merchandise is accounted in NetSuite as “Other Income” on a monthly basis

 - Download the [sale details](https://docs.google.com/document/d/13vf4Niab3xOAwc8zbOrbLGnoNcql8DC_LWVRlJhTFNQ/edit) from Shopify.